-- Influenza activity continues to be reported in almost all regions in Canada.
-Though A(H1N1) peaked at end of December, over the past five weeks a second smaller wave, dominated by A(H3N2), is being observed in most regions of the country. - Detections of influenza A(H3N2) have been steadily increasing since mid-January and accounted for 89% of subtyped influenza A detections this week; however, influenza A(H1N1)pdm09 remains the predominant subtype to date this season. - Detections of influenza A continue to be greater than those of influenza B. There is currently very little influenza B circulation compared to previous seasons. - Estimates from the Canadian Sentinel Practitioner Surveillance Network suggest the 2018/19 influenza vaccine provides substantial protection against A(H1N1)pdm09 but little or no protection against influenza A(H3N2) viruses this season.
+- A second smaller wave of sustained influenza activity, dominated by A(H3N2), continues to be observed in Canada. - Detections of influenza A(H3N2) have been steadily increasing since mid-January and accounted for 83% of subtyped influenza A detections this week; however, influenza A(H1N1)pdm09 remains the predominant subtype to date this season. - Detections of influenza A continue to be greater than those of influenza B. There is currently very little influenza B circulation compared to previous seasons. - Estimates from the Canadian Sentinel Practitioner Surveillance Network suggest the 2018/19 influenza vaccine provides substantial protection against A(H1N1)pdm09 but little or no protection against influenza A(H3N2) viruses this season.